launu/aws-network-security/README.md

-# AWS Network Security Lab — Bastion Host Architecture
+# AWS Network Security — Bastion Host Architecture

 Terraform configuration for a segmented AWS network that uses a bastion host (jump box) to control access to a private instance, plus a simpler single-instance exercise.